wren-lang/wren/doc/site/getting-started.markdown

 Binaries for other configurations are built to `bin/`.
 Static and shared libraries for embedding Wren get built in `lib/`.

-For Mac users, there is also an XCode project under `project/xcode`.
-For Windows brethren, `project/msvc2013` contains a Visual Studio solution.
+For Mac users, there is also an XCode project under `util/xcode`.
+For Windows brethren, `util/msvc2013` contains a Visual Studio solution.
 Note that these may not have the exact same build settings as the makefile.
 The makefile is the "official" way to compile Wren.

 If you only want to build the VM, you can do:

-    :::bash
+    :::sh
     $ make vm

-This will compile the VM to static and shared libraries.
-It will not even download libuv since it isn't needed.
+This compiles the VM to static and shared libraries.
+It does not even download libuv since it isn't needed.

 ## Interactive mode

-The above instructions will drop you into Wren's standalone interpreter in interactive mode.
-You can type in a line of code, and it will immediately execute it.
+If you just run `wren` without any arguments, it starts the interpreter in interactive mode.
+You can type in a line of code, and it immediately executes it.
 Here's something to try:

     :::wren
     System.print("Hello, world!")